 The counseling and groups in rehab focus on the psychological dependence and thought processes that lead to addiction.
 Each program is designed around the individual, so treatments vary between clients in a rehab center.
 While the specifics can vary, aftercare services are usually similar.
 Most individuals retain contact with the counselor and receive advice or support as necessary to avoid the drug.

 Marijuana is a highly addictive drug that requires help and support to overcome.
 While the impact on the mind and body are often subtle, the drug does change emotional functioning and the health of the body.
-With professional help, it is possible to become drug-free and beat the addiction to marijuana.
+With professional help, it is possible to become drug-free and beat the marijuana addiction.